umd-lib/etdg-networking-intro/index.md

 ### Transport Layer: Definition

-The **transport layer** establishes a basic data channel between processes.
+The **transport layer** establishes a basic data channel between hosts.
 It provides end-to-end services that are independent of the underlying network (link and internet layers).
 These services are also independent of the structure of user data and the logistics of exchanging information for any